akashsingh9363/Photo-Grid-System/README.md

 ### 3. Run the project
 npm start

-The app will run on:
+The app will run on:-
 http://localhost:3000

 👨‍💻 Author